 The College of Central Florida publishes an annual report every year by October 1 that contains three years' worth of campus crime statistics and certain security policy statements including sexual assault policies that assure basic victims' rights, the law enforcement authority of campus police and where students should go to report crimes.
 The report is made available to all current students and employees while prospective students and employees are notified of its existence and afforded an opportunity to request a copy.
-A copy of the Campus Crime Report may be obtained in person at Public Safety Headquarters, or by accessing the electronic version at www.cf.edu/publicsafety.
+A copy of the Campus Crime Report may be obtained in person at the Public Safety office on the Ocala and Citrus campuses, and the front desk in the lobby at the Levy campus, or by accessing the electronic version at www.cf.edu/publicsafety.
 Campus crime data and disclosures are also provided to the U.S. Department of Education as required by law.